iamdoubz/shorten/README.md

 ### Step 2: Setup the shortening server

 #### *Step 2 - Option A: goo.gl*
-To use http://goo.gl, all you need to do is aquire an API key to use in the admin settings.
-You can aquire a key using these instructions from Google: *https://developers.google.com/url-shortener/v1/getting_started#APIKey*
+To use http://goo.gl, all you need to do is acquire  an API key to use in the admin settings.
+You can acquire  a key using these instructions from Google: *https://developers.google.com/url-shortener/v1/getting_started#APIKey*

 #### *Step 2 - Option B: Internal shortener and privacy filter*